PhilipJonasFranz/SnipsCompilerGen2/README.md

  - Processing dynamic imports
  - Context checking and creating the DAST
  - Code Generation, create list of Assembly instructions
- - Assembly Optimizer, local changes while keeping original functionality
+ - Assembly Optimizer, local changes while keeping mostly the original functionality

- The compiler uses a built-in system libary, located at release/lib.
+ The compiler uses a built-in system library, located at release/lib.

  The compiler will output ARM Assembly.
 See https://iitd-plos.github.io/col718/ref/arm-instructionset.pdf for more information.